ETS-ReactNative3/business_card_webapp/README.md

 The MERN stack was utilized as the major frameworks for this application.
 The MERN stack consists of MongoDB, Express.js, React.js, and Node.js.

-**MONGODB**
+**MONGODB** <br/>
-- Used as database to store User Login information and each of the user's business card information and uploaded files
+    - Used as database to store User Login information and each of the user's business card information and uploaded files <br/>
-- Allows for easy access to store and retrieve user information through HTTP requests **EXPRESS.JS**
+    - Allows for easy access to store and retrieve user information through HTTP requests <br/>

+**EXPRESS.JS** <br/>
-- Used to create REST API's & endpoints to handle multiple HTTP requests to store and retrieve data to and from the database in MongoDB
+        - Used to create REST API's & endpoints to handle multiple HTTP requests to store and retrieve data to and from the database in MongoDB <br/>
-- Users call these API requests through the front end application in account creation, card creation, and card previews
+    - Users call these API requests through the front end application in account creation, card creation, and card previews <br/>
-- Also used to send messages through NodeMailer to send messages to the team's contact email **REACT.JS**
+    - Also used to send messages through NodeMailer to send messages to the team's contact email <br/>

+**REACT.JS** <br/>
- - Used to create front end userinterface, navigation bars, submission fields, and submission buttons
+        - Used to create front end userinterface, navigation bars, submission fields, and submission buttons <br/>
- - Used to display business card information and uploaded images with the assistance from react-bootstrap
+     - Used to display business card information and uploaded images with the assistance from react-bootstrap <br/>
- - Also used to display static information such as the home page, and about us page **NODE.JS**
+     - Also used to display static information such as the home page, and about us page <br/>

+**NODE.JS** <br/>
-- Used to create the front end HTTP server that allows users to interact with the application
+     - Used to create the front end HTTP server that allows users to interact with the application <br/>
-- Created web server interacts with Express.JS and listens for HTTP requests for Express to handle with the assistance of axios.js
+    - Created web server interacts with Express.JS and listens for HTTP requests for Express to handle with the assistance of axios.js <br/>

-<p align="right">(<a href="#top">back to top</a>)</p>

 <p align="right">(<a href="#top">back to top</a>)</p>